International Politics BSc

 Lectures – These provide a broad overview of key themes and ideas relating to your course and provide you with a framework from which to carry out more in-depth study.

-Private study – Real learning requires active involvement by you.
-Lecturers and seminar leaders can provide guidance and help but you must develop the ability to organise your studies.
+Private study – The bulk of every student’s work, will undoubtedly consist of private study.
+On average this should absorb approximately 25 to 30 hours of your life each week.
 During your first months at Brunel, you are given help and advice designed to encourage you to become an ‘independent learner’, capable of managing your work effectively.

 External visits – Wherever possible we aim to introduce students to the benefits which stem from observing politics in action and from the personal experience of other political systems and ideas.
-You will visit important political sites in the UK (the University is a short distance from parliament), and depending on the options you select, may visit overseas.
+You will visit important political sites in the UK (such as Parliament) and depending on the options you select, may visit overseas.

 Exact assessment patterns vary, but most are based on a combination of coursework and formal written exams.
 Typically, coursework marks constitute 25-50% of overall module grades.